BrailleGov/LLM-API/README.md

 ### Environment

+This repository includes a `.env` file with a sample Discord webhook for testing.
+The server reads the following variable from the environment:

 * `DISCORD_WEBHOOK` - Discord webhook URL used for request logging.
 If unset, webhook notifications are disabled and a warning is printed on startup.

 ## Authentication